"I am Trevor": Adopted boy changes his name because he loves Trevor Lawrence

 Six-year-old Trevor Tahquette of Charleston is like most little boys his age.
 He wakes up every morning full of energy, joy of life, and sweetness and he loves to try his parents’ patience by testing boundaries.
 He also loves to watch Clemson football games with his dad.
 Unlike most little boys his age, Trevor recently cemented his place in the world by finding his forever home and his forever first name, changing his first name to honor his favorite football player, and getting a new last name to honor the only true parents he’s ever known.

-Brandon and Sherry Tahquette of Charleston have six kids, five of them coming to their home in their role as foster parents, and they view their lives as a ministry to the fatherless.
+Brandon and Sherry Tahquette of Charleston have six kids, five of them coming to their home in their role as foster/adoptive parents, and they view their lives as a ministry to the fatherless.
 Five years ago, a brother-sister tandem entered their lives and would change those lives forever.
 The little boy, named Rashad, was suffering from PSTD due to some of the things he had had to endure in his home, and the little girl has also battled her own problems that have required round-the-clock care.
 Not that it mattered to the Tahquette family.

 “This is the way it should be for foster kids.
 Christians in foster care should be reaching out and trying to help those that need the help,” Brandon Tahquette told TigerNet.
 “It's a ministry to the fatherless.
 But at the same time, we also want to be there to bridge the gap for people that just need some time to get their lives in order so they can get their kids back.
 When we realized that the bio parents couldn't take care of his little sister, that is when the wheels started to spin that we really wanted to adopt them and that our goal was to adopt.”